 Earnings Outlook: How Much Does a CNA Make in Jacksonville, FL?

 Earning your Florida CNA certification is a practical way to enter the nursing field and begin a meaningful healthcare career.
-As Jacksonville CNAs earn median salaries just below $27,000 per year, this path isn’t about building immense wealth.
-This track offers a quick and relatively affordable way to jump-start your nursing career.
-If nursing is your desired vocation, community colleges and four-year institutions offer flexible and affordable paths towards earning RN licensure.
+As Jacksonville CNAs earn median salaries just below $29,000 per year, this path isn’t about building immense wealth.
+Instead, this track offers a quick and affordable way to jumpstart your nursing career.
+If you’re looking to earn more, nursing schools in the Jacksonville area offer flexible paths towards becoming an LPN or RN.